pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 Pulumi aims to provide a solution to the challenges of cloud application development and delivery by providing a consistent programming model for cloud native development:

 * **Consistent across cloud technology paradigms.** Providing a single toolset for infrastructure, managed services, containers, and serverless environments on any cloud infrastructure.
-* **Productive, expressive use of real languages.** Providing a common runtime that can be bound to existing languages, taking advantage of the idioms of that language: from abstraction, through to packaging.
+* **Productive, expressive use of familiar languages.** Providing a common runtime that can be bound to existing languages, taking advantage of the idioms of that language: from abstraction, through to packaging.
 * **Continuous delivery for cloud native infrastructure.** Providing a common structure to connect application code and infrastructure code to ensure a rapid inner development loop, and a well-managed outer operational loop.

 ### Consistency and power across cloud technology paradigms